 An army of waiters moves around, happy and merry.
-A platoon of armed Jubaland Security Forces soldiers has deployed at strategic points for security.
+A platoon of armed Jubaland Security Forces soldiers has been deployed at strategic points for security.
 Besides these, we have our own security in plainclothes.
 It was decided that we had to trust JSF and the Somalia National Army to provide security.

 I am watching each waiter as they serve.
-The hairs at the back of my neck go up just as I intercept surreptitious communication between two of them.
+The hairs at the back of my neck go up just as I intercept surreptitious communication between the two of them.
 The marquee is a cacophony of laughter and applause of the guests, all oblivious.

 “All soldiers are dead,” the voice in my earpiece says.